-While there are some guidelines, stirrup length ends up being mainly a matter of personal preference.
-Some folks like to ride with shorter stirrups, some folks with longer ones.
+While there are some limits, stirrup length ultimately comes down to personal opinion.
+Some riders like shorter stirrups, while others prefer longer ones.

-There are several good techniques for estimating a starting point for your stirrup length.
-One method is done from the ground and two are done from the saddle.
-Many riders will find these techniques will give them the right length.
-Others will need to adjust the length further to fit their own personal preferences.
+There are a few methods for determining a decent beginning point for your stirrup length.
+Two methods are performed from the ground and one from the saddle.
+Many riders will find that these methods provide them with the ideal length.
+Others may need to make extra adjustments to the length to suit their specific tastes.

 Starting with stirrups the same length as your arm is an excellent place to start.
 Adjust the length of your stirrup so that the bottom of your stirrup reaches your armpit, with your hand touching where the stirrup leather attaches to the saddle tree (under the seat jockey).

 This method allows you to ride the horse with the confidence that your stirrups are “in the ballpark,” which is a smart safety precaution.